Odoo Review: Best Open Source POS for Small Businesses

 Payments & Hardware

-To accept credit card payments in Odoo POS with an integrated card reader, there are limited payment providers you can work with, but popular platforms such as PayPal, AliPay, and Authorize.net are among its accredited providers.
+To accept credit card payments in Odoo with an integrated card reader, there are several payment providers you can work with.

-For those that have payment providers not on Odoo’s list, Odoo provides a workaround solution: Businesses work with a standalone card reader, copy the transaction total from the Odoo POS screen into the card reader, and then record the transaction in Odoo POS.
+For those that have payment providers not on Odoo’s list, Odoo provides a workaround solution: Businesses work with a standalone card reader, copy the transaction total from the Odoo screen into the card reader, and then record the transaction in Odoo.
 An IoT box (an added charge, which will be discussed shortly) can also provide integration with third-party providers and payment terminals.

-For hardware equipment, these can be purchased separately.
+If you want more hardware and functionality beyond Odoo’s mobile POS app, you can purchase additional hardware separately.
 However, the system is compatible with most commercial POS systems, tablets, and computers.

 An IoT Box ($20.00/month/box) is a cross-platform hardware solution that lets you use the same USB POS peripherals (input/output) on every device.
-It is required for some devices, such as weighing scales and a customer display.
+It is required for some devices, such as weighing scales, customer displays, and payment terminals.
+It comes fully integrated with all Odoo apps.

-- Barcode Scanners: Odoo POS will work with most USB Barcode Scanners, connected directly to your computer.
-It recommends the Honeywell product line.
+- Barcode Scanners: Odoo POS will work with most USB barcode scanners, connected directly to your computer.
+The Honeywell product line is recommended.

-- Cash Registers: Odoo POS can operate any EPSON compatible cash register.
-It recommends the Metapace K-2.
+- Cash Registers: Odoo POS can operate any EPSON-compatible cash register.
+Odoo recommends the Metapace K-2 model.

 - Receipt Printers: Odoo POS can print on any web browser-compatible printer (inkjet, laser, and thermal).